NVizzutti/pixelary/README.md

 ###Future Directions

 - [ ] Optimize filter operations and call stack
+- [ ] Have optional display of visualizations and explanations
 - [ ] Increase interactivity by having user select algorithms
 - [ ] Complete more complicated algorithms including convolving images.